arunj123/longan_nano/prj_usb_composite/README.md

 - `src/usb_device.cpp / .h`: The core of the USB abstraction layer.
 Implements the `UsbDevice` singleton, manages the composite device descriptors, and dispatches USB events to the correct handlers (HID, MSC).
 - `src/rotary_encoder.cpp / .h`: A self-contained driver for the rotary encoder.
 It uses interrupts and software debouncing for reliable, efficient input processing.
 - `src/usb_composite/gd32vf103_it.cpp`: Contains the interrupt service routines (ISRs) that link hardware events (like USB interrupts and GPIO pin changes) to the C++ handler functions.
-- `../tools/test_custom_hid.py`: The Python script for communicating with the Custom HID interface.
+- `tools/display_manager/`: The Python application for the dynamic LCD display.

 ## Technical Deep Dive: Key Concepts